The Young Children's Area

 Ensure teachers provide many different learning experiences which guide children in their eventual transition to school.
 Prior to attending primary school, teachers encourage self-help skills, concentration span, respect for teachers, self, peers, and equipment.

-Provide activities and experiences that are developmentally appropriate, stimulating and engaging, honouring what children can presently do as well as valuing the diverse skills needed when going to school.
+Provide activities and experiences that are developmentally appropriate, stimulating and engaging, honoring what children can presently do as well as valuing the diverse skills needed when going to school.

 Have discussions with teachers about the differences between Campus Corner and primary school.
 Books, pictures, and outings are also used to give children some insight as to what to expect.